-Rank Points PIF# Entity NPDES# Population Project Description Eligible Phase(s) Project Cost Disadv % Green Type GPR Related PIF #'s 36 52 15901 Turtle Cove Subdivision Residences are constructed on small lots fronting on canals with insufficient for proper installation of on-site treatment facilities.
-Construction of a new 20,000 gpd treatment plant to serve the residents of Turtle Cove Subdivision and construction of a wastewater collection system throughout the subdivision.
-PADC \$1,500,600.00 42 50 15949 Blue Ridge TX0026808 850 The proposed project will connect to a Regional Wastewater Treatment Facility which will increase the capacity for the City of Blue Ridge and provide proficient processing to current residents.
+Rank Points PIF # Entity NPDES # Population Project Description Eligible Phase(s) Project Cost Disadv % Green Type GPR Related PIF #'s 3 4 55 15571 Anthony TX0090522,TX0 136662 3,811 The plant has exceeded 3 consecutive months of 75% of the plants permitted capacity.
+Or April 1, 2021, the U.S. District Court for the Southern District of Texas approved a consend decree between the City of Houston, the United States Environmental Protection Agency (EPA) and the State of Texas to improve Houston's wastewater system.
+The Town of Anthony WWTP has been operating at 75% of its permitted capacity since 2023 and per TCEQ requirements, planning for expansion of the treatment plant needs to be started and completed.
+Plant expansion will consider technologies that have compact footprints and capacity being experienced since the COVID pandemic as well as upgrades to th collection system.
+Included in this project will be preliminary design and land acquisition.
+1 PA an s e \$792,525.00 70% 3 6 52 15901 Turtle Cove Subdivision 125 Residences are constructed on small lots fronting on canals with insufficient for proper installation of on-site treatment facilities.
+Construction of a new 20,000 gpd treatment plan to serve the residents of Turtle Cove Subdivision and construction of a wastewater collection system throughout the subdivisior PADC \$1,500,600.00 4.
+2 50 15949 Blue Ridge TX0026808 850 The proposed project will connect to a Regional Wastewater Treatment Facility which will increase the capacity for the City of Blue Ridge and provide proficient processing to currer residents.
 The current WWTP is limited by capacity and will not provide fast growing City capacity needs.
-The proposed project involves the construction of approximately 8,000 linear feet of gravity sewer main to convey the City of Blue Ridge wastewater to a regional downstream wastewater treatment plant and abandon or limit the operations at the current WWTP.
-DC \$5,000,000.00 52 45 15782 Blue Ridge TX0026808 The City is under a Sanitary Sewer Overflow Initiative to prevent escalation of inflow and infiltration of our wastewater system.
+The proposed project involves the construction of approximately 8,000 linear feet of gravity sewer main to convey the City of Blue Ridge wastewater to a regional downstream wastewater treatment plant and abandon or limit the operations at the curren WWTP.
+DC it \$5,000,000.00 5 2 45 15782 Blue Ridge TX0026808 850 The City is under a Sanitary Sewer Overflow Initiative to prevent escalation of inflow and infiltration of our wastewater system.
 The proposed project involves the rehabilitation/replacement of approximately 15,000 linear feet of clay tile pipe that has deteriorated over the years.
-The current condition of the aged pipe makes it difficult to maintain, clean, and convey wastewater.
-DC \$13,750,000.00
+The current condition of the aged pipe makes it difficult to maintain, clean, and convey wastewate DC \$13,750,000.00